What Lions Fan Really Said to Steelers' DK Metcalf Before Fight

 "What, my full name isn’t is DeKaylin Zecharius Metcalf," Kennedy said, according to the Detroit Press.
 "He doesn’t like his government name.
 I called him that and then he grabbed me and ripped my shirt.
 I’m a little shocked.
 Like everyone’s talking to me.
 I’m a little rattled, but I just want the Lions to win, baby."

-Now, former Cincinnati Bengals wide receiver Chad Johnson is revealing the truth.
-He admitted that he spoke with Metcalf about the incident, which Metcalf revealed what was really said by the fan.
+Now, former Cincinnati Bengals wide receiver is sharing his claims about the incident, saying he spoke with Metcalf about the altercation.

 "He called him a racial slur," Johnson told his co-host, Shannon Sharpe, on the Nightcap Podcast.
 "He called the N-word and called his mom a ****.
 And I think with those words being exchanged and the fans saying that, I think that's where the action occurred, where I think he threw a punch.
 I'm not sure if he connected or whatever.
 But he did call him the n-word and he called his mama, I guess, the c-word."